 - Viola and Violin.

-We believe that learning an instrument is very important and it can develop: awareness of potential, concentration, coordination, confidence in own ability, communication skills, self-discipline, responsibility, a sense of achievement, imagination and a love of music and culture.
+We believe that learning an instrument is very important and can help a student with the following: develop an awareness of potential, improve concentration and coordination, instil confidence in pupil’s own ability, help develop communication skills, foster self-discipline and responsibility, give a sense of achievement, assist imagination and most importantly, helps develop a love of music and culture.